olcf/foundational_hpc_skills/intro_to_python/README.md

 This concludes the first half of the basics walkthrough -- the "interactive shell" portion.
 Although what's covered below is also considered part of "the basics," the topics below are better suited in a scripting environment.
-Hence, we will be transitioning out of the Python interactive shell we have been using into writing and running Python scripts instead.
+Hence, we will be transitioning out of the Python interactive shell into writing and running Python scripts instead.

 Recall, to quit interactive mode and return to your terminal, use the `quit()` function: